oktadev/okta-blog/_source/_posts/2019-01-30-first-angular-pwa.md

 ## Add Authentication to your Angular PWA

 A complete application will have to have some user authentication to restrict access to some of the information contained within the application.
 Okta allows you to implement authentication in a quick, easy, and safe way.
 In this section I will show you how to implement authentication using the Okta libraries for Angular.
-If you haven't done so already, register a developer account with Okta.

-{% img blog/first-angular-pwa/developer.okta.com.png alt:"developer.okta.com" width:"800" %}{: .center-image }

-Open your browser and navigate to [developer.okta.com](https://developer.okta.com/).
-Click on **Create Free Account**.
-On the next screen enter your details and click **Get Started**.
-You will be taken to your Okta developer dashboard.
-Each application that uses the Okta authentication service needs to be registered in the dashboard.
-Click on **Add Application** to create a new application.

-{% img blog/first-angular-pwa/okta-applications.png alt:"Okta Applications" width:"800" %}{: .center-image }

-The PWA that you are creating falls under the single page application category.
-Choose **Single Page App** and click **Next**.

-{% img blog/first-angular-pwa/new-app.png alt:"New Okta Application" width:"800" %}{: .center-image }

-On the next page, you will be shown the settings for the application.
-You can leave the default settings untouched and click on **Done**.
-On the following screen you will be presented with a **Client ID**.
-This is needed in your application.
+{% include setup/cli.md type="spa" framework="Angular" loginRedirectUri="http://localhost:4200/callback" logoutRedirectUri="http://localhost:4200" %}

 To add authentication to your PWA, first install the Okta library for Angular.